PiotrSwietek/MC-Guys/Portfolios/Denis Sivak/portfolio.md

 	* Elderly people could have problems because its too complex
 	* Costs?
 Installation, Configuration, Maintenance
 	* Security and Privacy issues
+	* Using H&B can also help elderly or disabled people
+	* Centralized control helps gaining convenience and comfort

 ## Bus & Protocol research